schelterstudios/GoCoordinator/README.md

 2. Grab its `viewController` and insert into the view hierarchy.
 3. Call the coordinator's `start()` method.

-# NibCoordinator and subclassing
+# NibCoordinators and go hooks
 ManualCoordinators are useful for testing with, but you likely wouldn't rely on them beyond that.
 NibCoordinators and StoryboardCoordinators are far more useful, as they leverage xibs and storyboards with UIKit.
-Let's set up a view controller using a Xib.
-First, create a new UIViewController and name it MyNibViewController.
+Let's set up a view controller using a xib.
+First, create a new **UIViewController** and name it **MyNibViewController**.
 Let's add the following code:
 ```swift
 @IBOutlet weak var label: UILabel!